Muniramou99/Carrental-service/README.md

 [![website-screenshot]]

-The Memories Chronicel project is a ready website project to launch for any event planning company.
+The BD Car Rental Service is a ready website project to launch for any Vehicle hiring company.
 Objectives:

- * Enable Stability by monitoring all events that occurs throughout the IT infrastructure to allow for normal service operations and detect and escalate exceptions.
- * To make an event planner hiring process easier for all.
- * To provide basis of service assurance, reporting and service improvement.
- * To help event planner to speed up process of event planning and grow the business through the use of modern technology.
- * To help clients making there events stress free.
+ * The users are able to enter the company’s website for searching and reserving their favorite cars easily through the internet and it can be access anywhere anytime in the country.
+ * Ambulance service respond rapidly to request for help in a medical emergency
+ * And Rural places people can also book this in their area’s  available car and ambulance at any time

 ### Built With